gunterhager/mz-800-emulator/README.md

 The emulator doesn't come with ROMs included since I think they're still copyrighted material.

+NOTE: This project has just been started, so don't expect anything useful yet.

 NOTE: the example emulators currently don't work on Linux (until sokol_app.h gets Linux support, this is currently underway)